 Pain on the underside of the foot, especially near the heel, is a very common problem.
-While it can be produced by a number of conditions including, cysts, nerve entrapment or gout, the two most common causes are plantar fasciitis and calcaneal (heel) stress fracture.
+While it can be produced by a number of conditions including, cysts, nerve entrapment, gout, Posterior Tibial Tendon Dysfunction (common in flatfoot), or Tarsal Tunnel Syndrome — two commonly confused causes are plantar fasciitis and calcaneal (heel) stress fracture.

 Heel Stress Fracture vs Plantar Fasciitis

 Plantar Fasciitis Definition